annakirkpatrick/git-resources/git_workflows.md

 # Setting up git on a new computer

-1.Check that git is installed
+1. Check that git is installed

 ```
 git version